Extension program helps Apache children gain reading skills and cultural awareness

 Gowa logo

 “We give them ideas for how to promote early literacy as part of what they're doing in everyday life.
-You don't have to buy a bunch of books, although we do provide books as part of the program.
+We try to build on what they're already doing and help them see that you don't have to buy a bunch of books or other materials to help your children get ready to read.
 You can do it with the words that you see around you as you go about your everyday life,” said Katherine Speirs, an Extension specialist and associate professor in the U of A Norton School of Human Ecology.

-Speirs is the director of Gowa: Teachable Moments for Apache Children, a program offered under Extension’s Family, Consumer and Health Sciences umbrella and funded by the state’s First Things First early childhood initiative and previously by the U.S. Department of Agriculture.
+Speirs is the director of Gowa: Teachable Moments for Apache Children, a program offered under Extension’s Family, Consumer and Health Sciences and Federally Recognized Tribes Extension Program umbrellas and funded by the state’s First Things First early childhood initiative and previously by the U.S. Department of Agriculture.

 Gowa is Apache for “home.”
-The free classes and workshops are primarily for parents, grandparents or anyone caring for pre-school children.
-Gowa promotes five activities – talking, reading, writing, singing and playing – that parents or others can use at home to teach literacy, Speirs said.
+The free classes and workshops are primarily for parents, grandparents or anyone caring for children under age 6.
+Gowa promotes five activities – talking, reading, writing, singing and playing – that parents or others can use at home to teach literacy.
+The program also provides books and other materials, Speirs said.

-The program has two basic parts: drop-in sessions for caregivers and children and a six-session series just for caregivers.
-The series includes using signs or other printed words around you to teach and using nature and science to promote early literacy.
-One goal of the drop-in sessions – where hands-on activities include a letter scavenger hunt - is to get kids comfortable exploring language with their parents or others.
+The program has two basic parts: drop-in sessions and a six-session series.
+Each session helps caregivers think about how to use the five practices listed above, and gives them a chance to practice playful, fun literacy activities.
+One goal of the drop-in sessions – where hands-on activities include a letter scavenger hunt - is to help parents feel comfortable exploring language with their children.

 Gowa growing from tribal roots

-Incorporating Apache language and customs into teaching materials is one way Extension has helped the tribe make the program their own – and a key to its success, said Juan Arias, a Federally Recognized Tribes Extension Program agent who is a co-director.
+Incorporating Apache language and culture into teaching materials is one way Extension has helped the tribe make the program their own – and a key to its success, said Juan Arias, a FRTEP agent who is a co-director.

 “We've been constantly connecting with Apache Language Preservation from the very beginning in establishing this program,” Arias said.

-The structure of First Things First also strengthens tribal roots.
-The program areas are chosen and funding decisions made by regional partnership councils comprised of key stakeholders.
+The structure of First Things First also strengthens tribal roots and connections.
+Program areas are chosen and funding decisions made by regional partnership councils comprised of key stakeholders.
 The San Carlos Apache Tribe has a dedicated regional council drawn from community leaders.
-Extension’s relationships, forged by more than a decade of Extension programs provided by staff who live there, has led to trust and collaboration with those leaders.
+Extension’s relationships, forged by more than a decade of Extension programming provided by staff who live there, has led to trust and collaboration with those leaders.

 “They gave us feedback.
 They told us what might work and connected with us.
 Throughout the last two years, three years, four years, we've been adapting and connecting with the community, asking questions,” Arias said.